 I often ask people who don’t Nordic walk how they view it.

-For some it’s ‘uncool’ because of using the poles (I’m still not sure why), some have never heard of it and need an explanation, but most people have an inkling and are genuinely interested in how it works.
+Some feel it’s ‘uncool’ because of using the poles (I’m not sure why), some have never heard of it and need an explanation, but most have an idea and are genuinely interested in how it works.

 So I thought I’d write a blog to explain why we have such an enthusiastic, dedicated community of Nordic walkers and describe a few of the many benefits a total body workout like this will give you.

 Nordic walking is a fantastic option for those of us who haven’t exercised for a while as it switches on and wakes up all the main muscle groups, creating a base strength in all areas of the body and encouraging excellent posture.